Mikhail Stepanov

-Mikhail Vladimirovich Stepanov (Михаи́л Владимирович Степа́нов; born 29 June 1968, in Moscow) is a Russian auto racing driver.
+Mikhail Vladimirovich Stepanov (Михаи́л Владимирович Степа́нов; born 29 June 1968) is a Russian auto racing driver.
 He is married and has three children.

 Racing career

 Stepanov, a mathematician, began his racing career in 2003 in Russian Touring Car Racing.
 Stepanov began to slowly establish a name for himself with his daredevil flawless style of driving resulting in very few collisions.
 At the Russian Touring Car Championship of 2006, Michail Stepanov finished second in class 'Touring Light'.

 In 2010 Stepanov began racing for the Yaco Racing Team behind the wheel of a Toyota Auris S2000 in the Division 1 German ADAC Procar Series.
 After 13 race participations during the 2010 ADAC Procar Series season, Michael Stepanov had earned 29 points and finished the year in 9th overall position.

 The 2011 ADAC Procar Series season has been Michail Stepanov's best year yet, with a steadily growing international fanbase and a number of new sponsorship deals outside the racetrack.
 At the second race of the 2011 racing season at the Oschersleben racetrack, Stepanov took 2nd place.
 After 13 race participations during the season, Michail Stepanov had achieved 4 podiums and earned a total of 58 points.
 He took 5th overall position in the 1st division ADAC Procar Series.

 In 2012 Stepanov returned to Russia, and joined a championship which was renamed into the Russian Racing Championship (RRC), after Russian Automobile Federation united all Russian circuit racing classes under the framework of one championship.
 The new RRC includes 8 races, which take place from May to September on various circuits.

 Stepanov joined the B-tuning team to race in Seat Leon Supercopa in the most prestigious category – Touring.
 He produced some quality racing during the 2012 season including a second place during the 4th race of the season, which earned him 5th place in the overall classification with 801 points.
 During the 2012 season Stepanov scooped one victory in the SEAT Super Copa classification, and has also managed a couple of podium finishes in this separate classification, which allowed him to take 3rd place at the end of the season.
 His team, B-tuning has ended up in third spot in overall classification at the end of 2012 season.